Bug #716

 yes.... it stands as a placeholder for the free module.

-#2 Updated by John Abbott almost 2 years ago
+#2 Updated by John Abbott over 1 year ago

 Can we document this behaviour (since I think it is not completely self-explanatory)?